Rutwik-Stuff/rmp/README.md

 ## 🚧 What will be added soon

-- ❌ No "loop entire playlist" feature yet
+- ➿ Loop Playlist
-- 🎨 UI is unstyled and visually minimal
+- 🎨 A better UI
+- ℹ Menu bar so you can choose options

 ---